dusunax/packages/npm-005/README.md

 📠 Hello MD Gen 📄

 - currently using `template/markdown.md` for the md generator
-- it generates the following markup for TIL format at `/docs/your-name/` path
+- it generates the following markdown for TIL format at `/docs/your-name/` path

 ```markdown
 # TIL: {{dateString}} // yyyy-mm-dd